wp-plugins/fg-joomla-to-wordpress/readme.txt

 * You can use the Convert Post Types plugin after the migration.

+= Do I need to keep the plugin activated after the migration? =

+* No, you can deactivate or even uninstall the plugin after the migration (for the free version only).

 Don't hesitate to let a comment on the forum or to report bugs if you found some. http://wordpress.org/support/plugin/fg-joomla-to-wordpress